 The Harborside Hotel, Spa & Marina, nestled in Bar Harbor’s picturesque waterfront, embodies the elegant history of “summering” in Maine.
 The hotel is meticulous in its attention to details – from crisp linens to the perfectly plumped pillows awaiting you poolside at the Bar Harbor Club, adjacent to the hotel.
 Built in 1929 by J.P.
-Morgan and once a private playground for Bar Harbor’s wealthiest summer residents, the club was recently restored to its former grandeur with the pool, tennis courts, and spa are available for hotel guests.
+Morgan and once a private playground for Bar Harbor’s wealthiest summer residents, the club was recently restored to its former grandeur with the pool, tennis courts, and spa now available for hotel guests.

 STAY: Rooms Fit for a Rockefeller

 Thanks to its location right downtown and yet also right on the harbor, nearly all of the 193 stylish guest rooms, deluxe studios, and suites offer views of Frenchman Bay.
 For true luxury, book one of the four new two-bedroom Boathouse Suites, situated directly on the water in the heart of the active marina.
 They’re as close as you can get to a private summer home on Bar Harbor’s waterfront – if that home also had its own private pool and hot tub.